Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

 AMOXICILLIN; CLAVULANIC ACID (a mox i SILL in; KLAV yoo lan ic AS id) is a penicillin antibiotic.
-It is used to treat certain kinds of bacterial infections.
-It will not work for colds, flu, or other viral infections.
+It treats some infections caused by bacteria.
+It will not work for colds, the flu, or other viruses.

 How should I use this medicine?